aamirqazi14/js-hindi-youtube/README.md

-# js-hindi-youtube
+# js-learning-youtube
-A code repo for javascript series at chai or code youtube channel
+A code repo for javascript series at chai aur code youtube channel Learning repository